Fujifilm GFX 50S vs Olympus E-M10 II

-The GFX 50S is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the E-M10 II has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-M10 II was succeeded by the Olympus E-M10 III.
+Both the GFX 50S and the E-M10 II have been discontinued, but can regularly be found used on ebay.
+The E-M10 II was replaced by the Olympus E-M10 III, while the GFX 50S was followed by the Fujifilm GFX 50S II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm GFX 50S and the Olympus E-M10 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.